osterhoutan/xstack-fp.github.io/README.md

 <sub><sup>&ddagger;</sup>- you technically could just do everything from GitHub web client,
  as you can create and edit files to an sufficient extent to do most tasks from there.</sub>

+#### Setup - Client

+For clients just copy the repo for the GitHib Pages that your, website admin has setup.
+Make sure they have granted you permission on GitHub to make commits/changes to the website repo.

+Then to make changes to the website just do it on your own machine, commit & push the changes.
+The changes should take effect on the website within 2 minutes of the push (max I've sene is 5 min).

+You can also just make changes via the GitHub Web Client for the repo.
+Where you can create new files, and edit existing files.
+Which is all it takes to edit files on the website.

+#### Setup - Repo
+This section is primarily for the website administrator, and/or advanced users.

+To Host on GitHub Pages you will need to either clone and/or for the systems repo.
+You will only really need the master branch as other branches are wither dead or used for active dev and therefore not stable.

+I recommend,
+ for the site administrators,
+ making sure that you are able to merge with the master branch down the line if you ever want to update your copy of the site, to fix bugs or get new features.<sup>&dagger;</sup>
+But be ready and capable to deal with merge conflicts or the occasional test data file slipping through.

+<sub><sup>&dagger;</sup>- new features are not likely to come fast if at all.</sub>

 ### Locally
 #### system requirements